Gilles Yapi Yapo: Club career

 Basel had started in the 2012–13 UEFA Champions League in the qualifying rounds.
 But were knocked out of the competition by CFR Cluj in the play-off round.
 They then continued in the 2012–13 UEFA Europa League group stage.
 Ending the group in second position, Basel continued in the knockout phase and advanced as far as the semi-finals, there being matched against the reigning UEFA Champions League holders Chelsea.
 Chelsea won both games advancing 5–2 on aggregate, eventually winning the competition.
 In the early stages of the season Yapi Yapo came to regular playing time, but following an injury in August, his appearance time diminished.
 At the end of the Swiss Super League season 2012–13 he won the Championship title with the team.
 In the 2012–13 Swiss Cup Basel reached the final, but were runners up behind Grasshopper Club, being defeated 4–3 on penalties, following a 1–1 draw after extra time.

 Yapi Yapo appeared in just four games in the second half of the season.
 But because head coach Murat Yakin no longer considered Yapi Yapo within his plans, the contract between club and player was not prolonged and he departed as free agent.
 During his time with the club, Yapi Yapo played a total of 119 games for Basel scoring a total of nine goals.
 58 of these games were in the Swiss Super League, seven in the Swiss Cup, 15 in the UEFA competitions (Champions League and Europa League) and 39 were friendly games.
 He scored three goals in the domestic league and the other nine were scored during the test games.

 In August 2013 Yapi Yapo signed for Dubai CSC.

-On 22 June 2014 it was announced that Yapi Yapo had signed with Zürich on a one-year contract.
+On 22 June 2014, it was announced that Yapi Yapo had signed with Zürich on a one-year contract.

-On 9 November 2014, Aarau player and former Basel teammate Sandro Wieser committed a knee-high challenge on Yapi Yapo in a league match, leaving the latter's career in serious doubt.
+On 9 November 2014, FC Aarau player and former Basel teammate Sandro Wieser committed a knee-high challenge on Yapi Yapo in a league match, leaving the latter's career in serious doubt.
 He suffered torn anterior and cruciate ligaments, a torn meniscus, a torn kneecap tendon, serious cartilage damage and deep bruising to his thigh.
 Wieser was shown a straight red card for the tackle, and was later suspended for six matches by the Swiss league.
 With Yapi Yapo highly unlikely to ever play again, Zürich president Ancillo Canepa launched legal proceedings against Wieser.

 Yapi Yapo did eventually return to action as a first-half substitute, in a 3–3 draw against FC Thun at the Letzigrund on 13 September 2015, scoring the third Zürich goal in the process.

-On 26 August 2017 FC Aarau announced that they had signed Yapi Yapo on a loan period for one season.
+On 26 August 2017, FC Aarau announced that they had signed Yapi Yapo on a loan period for one season.